pedroafleite/dungeons-and-dragons-nft/README.md

 Skip down to [deploy To Opensea](#deploy-to-opensea) - to see how to add a tokenURI

-We will easily create our own NFT on the Rinkeby Chain.
+We will easily create our own NFT on the Kovan Chain.
 We can edit the name of the character in the [`generate-character.js`](./scripts/generate-character.js) script.

 This will create a character with 6 attributes from 0 - 99:
  -   uint256 strength;